"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Online users are now more internet savvy than before.
 You’re not doing yourself any good if you have no search function on your website.

-Now that we’ve talked about some of the importance of having a search box on your website, let’s see how to create a search box in the navigational menu.
+Now that we’ve discussed the importance of having a search box on your website let’s see how to create a search box in the navigational menu.

-How to Create a Search Bar in WordPress Menu With a Plugin
+How to Add a Search Bar in The Header WordPress Menu

-By default, WordPress lets you add a search box to any widget-ready area on your blog.
+WordPress lets you add a search box to any widget-ready area on your blog by default.

-But for some reason, as in my case, you may want to add a search box to a navigational menu or other areas of the website.
+But for some reason, as in my case, you may want to add a search box on the navigation menu or other website areas.

-Fortunately, there are lots of WordPress plugins that let you quickly add a search bar to any part of the website including the blog navigational menu.
+Fortunately, many WordPress plugins let you quickly add a search bar to any part of the website, including the blog navigational menu.

 One of which is the Ivory Search WordPress Plugin.

-This is the plugin we’re going to use for this WordPress tutorial.
+This is the plugin we will use for this Ivory search tutorial.
 It’s simple, straightforward, and easy to configure or set up.

 To install the plugin, you can either install it via your admin area or through the WordPress.org plugin repository.

-Here is the link if you prefer to download via the WordPress.org website.
+Here is the link if you prefer to download it via the WordPress.org website.

 After activation, go to Ivory Search>>>Menu Search within your WordPress admin area to select where you want the search bar to appear on the navigational menu.

-By default, the plugin will automatically add the search box to your blog’s primary header menu.
+The plugin will automatically add the search box to your blog’s primary header menu by default.

-If you want it in a different location, like in the footer menu or different menu locations, you can make the changes here.
+You can make the changes here if you want it in a different location, like in the footer menu or different menu locations.

-You have the option to select the position of the search box in the navigational menu here, too.
-It could either be at the start or the last item on the menu list.
+You can also select the position of the search box in the navigational menu here.
+It could be at the start or the last item on the menu list.

-Also on this page, you can select your preferred search form style.
-At the time of writing this line, the Ivory search plugin has 5 different search box styles:
+Also, you can select your preferred search form style on this page.
+At the time of writing this line, the Ivory search plugin has five different search box styles:

-Right beneath these features is the option to select which search form will control the navigation menu function.
+Selecting which search form will control the navigation menu function is beneath these features.
 This is helpful if you have multiple search boxes created.

 Ivory Search Plugin Search Forms Page